winkeung/C-Concepts/README.md

 - [There Is No Pass By Reference In C. It Is Always Pass By Value](C_Concepts_Part4.md#there-is-no-pass-by-reference-in-c-it-is-always-pass-by-value)
 - [Comparison operators following the rule of expression evaluation, different from the way it is used in mathematics](C_Concepts_Part4.md#comparison-operators-following-the-rule-of-expression-evaluation-different-from-the-way-it-is-used-in-mathematics)
 - [Be Aware of Endianness and Struct Field Alignment](C_Concepts_Part4.md#be-aware-of-endianness-and-struct-field-alignment)

+## Further Reading
+- Expert C Programming: Deep C Secrets by Peter van der Linden
+- C Traps and Pitfalls by Andrew Koenig
+- C Programming Language by Brian W. Kernighan
+- Structure and Interpretation of Computer Programs By Harold Abelson and Gerald Jay Sussman With Julie Sussman (not related to C but teach you how to think about a program, highly recommanded)